secureCodeBox/secureCodeBox/docs/user-guide/README.md

 Username: choosen Username
 Password: choosen Password
 ```
 4. You are now logged in.
 Additional users can be created in the user managment section.
-New Users are created without any permissions, they are not even permitted to log in.
-This can be changed by assining them to the pre-exsisting groups are by assining them permissions individually.
+New users are created without any permissions by default.
+They are not even permitted to log in.
+This can be changed by assigning them to the pre-exsisting groups or by granting them the required permission individually.

 ![User management](../resources/userManagement.png)